PotHix/pothix.github.com/content/posts/whywesleep.md

 What if Alien abductions are just post-sleep paralysis?
 The symptoms are similar and they are usually reported at night If you know you are carrying a gene that will kill you by not being able to sleep, would it change your will to have children and spread the disease?
 In a study, sleep-deprived rats (10+ days) started losing body mass even when they were eating well.
 When core temperature decreases, mammals increase the metabolic rate.
 Because of the lack of sleep, they could not control the body temperature and were burning from inside out (metabolic increase)
 There's a study based on Hunter gathers that says humans only need 6.7 hours of sleep to live.
-When you look into the research, wellbeing, and life expectancy of the tribes researched, you get a different conclusion.
+When you look into the research, well-being, and life expectancy of the tribes researched, you get a different conclusion.
 (7-9 is still the recommended)
 Sleep and time awake work together for a balanced life.
 It seems to be a good balance to have 16 hours of awake time and around 8 hours of sleep
 We decide when it's night and when it's the day because of electricity and other artificial lights Using an iPad (or any other LED device) to read before sleep reduces the creation of melatonin and directly influence the time and quality of sleep